-State / Territory State/Territory Specific EC 16 Criteria NSW The Project must have received a Secretary's Environmental Assessment Requirements ( SEARs ) or, if SEARs do not apply, have lodged a development application for consent under the Environmental Planning and Assessment Act 1979 (NSW) in relation to the Project. АСТ The Project must have been issued a Scoping Document from the Territory Planning Authority under the Planning Act 2023 (ACT) ( Planning Act ), or, if a Scoping Document is not required for the Project, a Development Application for the Project has been submitted under the Planning Act.
-SA The Project must have been classified or declared as an impact assessed development (not being a restricted development) under Part 7 of the Planning, Development and Infrastructure Act 2016 (SA) (PDI Act) or, if the Project is not so classified or declared: a) a development application for planning consent must have been submitted under the PDI Act in relation to the Project; or b) if the Project is being assessed under Part 8 or Part 9 of the PDI Act, an application for a development authorisation must have been submitted under Part 8 or 9 (as applicable); or c) the Project is excluded from a requirement to make an application for a development authorisation.
-VIC The Minister administering the Environment Effects Act 1978 (VIC) must have declared or decided that an Environment Effects Statement (EES) should be prepared for the Project or, if an EES is not required for the Project: a) an application for a planning permit must have been lodged under the Planning and Environment Act 1987 (Vic) (PE Act) in relation to the Project; or b) an amendment to the applicable Planning Scheme(s) to facilitate the Project is being prepared by, or has been authorised by, the Minister administering the PE Act to exclude the Project from a requirement in the applicable planning scheme(s) from the need for a permit.
-TAS The Project has been declared a major project under Part 4 of the Land Use Planning and Approvals Act 1993 (Tas) (Land Use Act) or, if the Project is not so declared, a planning permit application has been made in relation to the Project under the Land Use Act in relation to any aspects of the Project that require a permit.
-QLD If: a) the traditional planning pathway under the Planning Act 2016 (Qld) (QLD Planning Act) is being pursued, the Project has lodged a development approval application with the relevant assessment agency under the QLD Planning Act in relation to the Project; or b) the coordinated project pathway under the State Development and Public Works Organisation Act 1971 (Qld) is being pursued, the Project has been declared by the Coordinator-General to be a coordinated project for which an Impact Assessment Report or Environmental Impact Statement is required.
+State / Territory State/Territory Specific EC 16 Criteria NSW The Project must have received a Secretary's Environmental Assessment Requirements (SEARs) or, if SEARs do not apply, have lodged a development application for consent under the Environmental Planning and Assessment Act 1979 (NSW) in relation to the Project.
+ACT The Project must have been issued a Scoping Document from the Territory Planning Authority under the Planning Act 2023 (ACT) (Planning Act), or, if a Scoping Document is not required for the Project, a Development Application for the Project has been submitted under the Planning Act.
+SA The Project must meet one of the following options: Option 1 (for applications submitted prior to 11 July 2024) The Project must have been classified or declared as an impact assessed development (not being a restricted development) under Part 7 of the Planning, Development and Infrastructure Act 2016 (SA) (PDI Act) or, if the Project is not so classified or declared: a. a development application for planning consent must have been submitted under the PDI Act in relation to the Project; or b. if the Project is being assessed under Part 8 or Part 9 of the PDI Act, an application for a development authorisation must have been submitted under Part 8 or 9 (as applicable); or c. the Project is excluded from a requirement to make an application for a development authorisation.
+OR Option 2 (for applications submitted on or after 11 July 2024) An application for an appropriate licence under Part 4 of the Hydrogen and Renewable Energy Act 2023 (SA) must have been lodged in relation to the Project.
+Vic The Minister administering the Environment Effects Act 1978 (Vic) must have declared or decided that an Environment Effects Statement (EES) should be prepared for the Project or, if an EES is not required for the Project: a. an application for a planning permit must have been lodged under the Planning and Environment Act 1987 (Vic) (PE Act) in relation to the Project; or b. an amendment to the applicable Planning Scheme(s) to facilitate the Project is being prepared by, or has been authorised by, the Minister administering the PE Act to exclude the Project from a requirement in the applicable planning scheme(s) from the need for a permit.
+Tas The Project has been declared a major project under Part 4 of the Land Use Planning and Approvals Act 1993 (Tas) (Land Use Act) or, if the Project is not so declared, a planning permit application has been made in relation to the Project under the Land Use Act in relation to any aspects of the Project that require a permit.
+Qld If: a. the traditional planning pathway under the Planning Act 2016 (Qld) (QLD Planning Act) is being pursued, the Project has lodged a development approval application with the relevant assessment agency under the QLD Planning Act in relation to the Project; or b. the coordinated project pathway under the State Development and Public Works Organisation Act 1971 (Qld) is being pursued, the Project has been declared by the Coordinator-General to be a coordinated project for which an Impact Assessment Report or Environmental Impact Statement is required.